MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/enable-knowledge-article-search-filters.md

 11. Select the values that you want to show the agent, and then select **Done**.
 12. When you're finished with configuring the values you want, select **Save**.

+## Enable custom fields as search filters

+To configure custom fields as search filters for knowledge articles:
+1. Enable the standard search filters.

+2. Add the custom fields to the Quick Find view columns.
+To add a field to the Quick Find view column, see [Configure searchable fields for Relevance Search](/power-platform/admin/configure-relevance-search-organization#configure-searchable-fields-for-relevance-search).

 ## Additional configuration settings

-* To configure custom fields as filters, you must add the fields to the Quick Find view columns.
-To add a field to the Quick Find view column, see [Configure searchable fields for Relevance Search](/power-platform/admin/configure-relevance-search-organization#configure-searchable-fields-for-relevance-search).

 * If Relevance Search is enabled and if you have selected the **Archived**, **Discarded**, or **Expired** values for the **Status** filter, articles that contain these values will not be displayed.